sqlsaturday/sqlsatwebsite/README.md

-# SQL Saturday Website
+# SQL Saturday Archive Website

-This is the main repository for the SQLSaturday.com website.
+This is the archive repository for the SQLSaturday events that have completed.
+The URL for this archive is archive.sqlsaturday.com.